Elizabeth Haysom: Convictions

-Haysom was incarcerated in the Fluvanna Correctional Center for Women in Troy, Virginia. first became eligible for parole in 1995, and submitted a parole request every three years thereafter.
+Haysom, incarcerated in the Fluvanna Correctional Center for Women in Troy, Virginia, first became eligible for parole in 1995, and submitted a parole request every three years thereafter.
 Haysom's sentence was subject to mandatory parole; she would have been released automatically in 2032, 45 years after her conviction.
+During an interview in 2016, Haysom said Söring had killed her parents in a rage after learning that her mother had sexually abused her.
+Söring had contended that Haysom killed her parents on her own over the abuse, albeit she originally denied that any such abuse had occurred.
+In the same interview, Haysom said she was "profoundly ashamed" of her role in the murders of her parents and criticized Söring for maintaining his innocence.

 Parole

-On 25 November 2019, Virginia Governor Ralph Northam announced that both Haysom and Söring would be released on parole, but not pardoned, and sent back to their respective home countries.
-After more than 30 years in prison, Haysom was released from prison to the custody of U.S. Immigration and Customs Enforcement, and then deported to her home country of Canada in February 2020.
+On November 25, 2019, Virginia Governor Ralph Northam announced that both Haysom and Söring would be released, but not pardoned, and sent back to their respective home countries.
+After more than 30 years in prison, Haysom was released from prison to the custody of U.S. Immigration and Customs Enforcement, and then deported to her home country of Canada in January 2020.
+Söring was deported to his home country of Germany after his release.

 U.S. Representative Ben Cline issued a statement condemning her release as a cost-cutting attempt by the state of Virginia, and not based on merit.
-Adrianne L. Bennett, then chair of the Virginia Parole Board, asserted that the decision to grant Haysom parole was also justified by her young age at the time the crime was committed.
+Adrianne L. Bennett, then chair of the Virginia Parole Board, asserted that the decision to grant Haysom and Söring parole was also justified by their young age at the time the crime was committed.

-Jens Söring, Haysom's accomplice, was also granted parole in November 2019 and was deported to his home country of Germany after his release.

 In the media

-The Söring/Haysom criminal proceedings were the first to be broadcast nationwide on American television.
 The Haysoms' murders have been profiled by 20/20, The Investigators, Geraldo Rivera, The New Detectives, City Confidential, Wicked Attraction, Deadly Women, On the Case with Paula Zahn, Snapped: Killer Couples, and Southern Fried Homicide.